-With support from the Global Fund and UNDP 38 new ART clinics have been opened across Zambia giving vital access to antiretroviral therapy for thousands of people.
-The investment of USD 4.8 million in the prefabricated clinics means more people living with HIV across Zambia can now access the medication necessary to manage the disease and lead productive lives.Read more...
+With support from the Global Fund and UNDP 38 new antiretroviral therapy (ART)clinics have been opened across Zambia giving vital access to ART for thousands of people.
+The investment of US$4.8 million in the prefabricated clinics means more people living with HIV across Zambia can now access the medication necessary to manage the disease and lead productive lives.Read more...

-Running health facilities in areas with poor infrastructure is however a challenge - according to a WHO study covering over 4000 clinics and hospitals in sub-Saharan Africa, about one in four health facilities have no access to electricity, and those with access report having an unreliable supply.
+Running health facilities in areas with poor infrastructure is however a challenge; according to a WHO study covering over 4,000 clinics and hospitals in sub-Saharan Africa, about one in four health facilities have no access to electricity, and those with access report having an unreliable supply.
 Expensive and often unreliable diesel generators have traditionally powered off-grid facilities, whilst also serving as back-up for those on the grid.
-UNDP, with Norwegian NOREPs emergency preparedness funding, has piloted solar photo-voltaic power systems in three primary health care clinics offering antiretroviral treatment in Mpepo, Mulekatembo and Kazembe in Eastern Zambia.
+UNDP, with Norwegian Emergency Preparedness System's (NOREPS) emergency preparedness funding, has piloted solar photo-voltaic power (PV) systems in three primary health care clinics offering ART in Mpepo, Mulekatembo and Kazembe in Eastern Zambia.
 This reliable source of electricity means medicines, vaccines and laboratory reagents can now be stored safely and that water can be pumped and purified.
 This has improved equipment sterilization and allowed cold-chain storage for vaccines to be maintained.

 12 million insecticide treated bed nets distributed